Goldenheart-Ema/Azure-Mini-project-1/README.md

    *Top Command Bar: Provides direct administration capabilities for the dashboard itself, including tools to Edit, Share, Export, Clone,     or Delete the current layout views*.

 # Identity Awareness
-   To access the Azure Active Directory and check the Role Based access Control:
+   To access the Azure Active Directory and check the Role Based Access Control:

-   1. Scroll the bar on the left hand favorites menu to *Microsoft Entry ID*.
+   1. Scroll the bar on the left-hand favorites menu to *Microsoft Entry ID*.
    2. Click on *Microsoft Entry ID*.
    3. When it opens, an overview opens up.
 Navigate to the *Manage* option.
    4. Click *Manage*, and a dropdown menu opens.
    5. Navigate to *Roles and administration* and click.
-A new section opens up with an overview and there, you can see the                      documentation of Role Based Access Control (RBAC).
+A new section opens with an overview, then you can see the                              documentation of Role Based Access Control (RBAC).

+# Steps to Access Security & MFA Settings

+1. *Open Microsoft Entra ID*: Select Microsoft Entra ID from your left-hand favorites menu or search for it using the global top search bar.
+2. *Open Security Settings*: In the left navigation column for your directory, scroll down under the management options and click on Security.
+3. *Locate MFA Management*: This will open the Security | Getting started dashboard.
+From this view, navigate to the left menu pane under the Manage subsection and click on Multifactor authentication.
+4. *View MFA Dashboard*: You will arrive at the Multifactor authentication | Overview blade where you can check service requirements or activate premium identity protection trials.